gracefulife/clova-developer-guide/en/CEK/References/ClovaHomeInterface/Shared_Objects.md

 * [`SetFanSpeedConfirmation`](/CEK/References/ClovaHomeInterface/Control_Interfaces.md#SetFanSpeedConfirmation)
 * [`SetFanSpeedRequest`](/CEK/References/ClovaHomeInterface/Control_Interfaces.md#SetFanSpeedRequest)

-### TemperatureObject {#TemperatureObject}
+### TemperatureInfoObject {#TemperatureInfoObject}
 An object containing a temperature.
-It is used to define an expected change in the value of a temperature or a target temperature before and after change or a setup target temperature.
+It contains an expected change in the value of a temperature or a target temperature before and after change or a setup target temperature.
 The value is expressed as the number of the first decimal point.

 #### Object field
 | Field name       | Type    | Field description                     | Required |